Midland Bathroom Distributors Ltd

 etc

-Therefore to achieve even 1.0 bar of water pressure from gravity fed hot water systems you would need to have a cold water header tank in the loft which is 10 metres above the height of the tap you are using.
-Clearly not possible for most houses.
+So to achieve even 1.0 bar of water pressure from gravity fed hot water systems you would need to have a cold water header tank in the loft which is 10 metres above the height of the tap you are using, clearly this is not possible in most homes.

 Mains pressure: This is the pressure of the water supply entering the house measured from the stop tap.
 Water companies will maintain a minimum requirement of 1 bar water pressure, and a flow rate of around 9 litres per minute.